Abdelmaoula-Talbi/printf/README.md

 ## Overview

 _printf is a C function similar to the standard C function printf that produces output according to a format string.
+I have to notice that many options of the C standard function printf are not present in the _printf function.
+The flag characters, the field width, the precision and the length modifiers are not provided too.

 ## Usage